animo/siera-cli/docs/guides/using-siera.md

 ### Know what is happening (--verbose)

 We believe that good logging makes for a good CLI user experience, but we also believe a productivity focused tool should not flood the terminal with logging.
-That is why the Agent CLI uses different log-levels.
+That is why Siera uses different log-levels.

 | CLI flags                                 | Rust logger | Description                           |
 | ----------------------------------------- | ----------- | ------------------------------------- |